TimurKady/free-admin/README.md

 ## Quickstart

 Follow these high-level steps to get an admin interface up and running.
-Detailed instructions live in [`docs/quick-start.md`](docs/quick-start.md).
+Detailed instructions live in ([Installation and Getting Started Guide](https://github.com/TimurKady/freeadmin/blob/main/docs/installation-and-cli.md)).

 ### 1. Scaffold a project